arunkd13/arunkd13.github.io/content/blog/apcnf.md

 problem of water stagnation on my bunded field.
 I had missed to promptly drain the fields after the bouts of heavy rains.

+    To address these,
+    1. I need to identify crops that are suitable for each of these seasons.
+A crop that is already established during during January and February can withstand the hot and dry months of March to May.
+So intercropping a short duration crop and a longer duration crop could be a solution.
-    To address these, I need to identify crops that are suitable for each of these periods.
-The sequence of crops is also important, for example, it is better to grow a grain of food crop after [Mucuna](../search-for-mucuna) as it leaves the field rich with nitrogen and reduced weed growth.
+    2. The sequence of crops is also important.
+For example, it is better to grow a grain or food crop after [Mucuna](../search-for-mucuna) as it leaves the field rich with nitrogen and reduced weed growth.
 Also, I am hoping that as the soil structure improves, it can percolate more of the rain water allowing plant growth during the dry spells.
+    3. I also need to find an alternative to Mucuna which requires lesser water, as I will not have sufficient water for irrigation if I increase the land under cultivation.

 2. **Diverse crops including trees**